meaningfy-ws/semic-styleguide-rdf-validator/README.md

 pytest # or make test
 ```

-For generating the complete ShaCL shapes file aggregated from the
+For generating the complete SHACL shapes file aggregated from the
 individual test shapes, a convenience Make target is provided:

 ```bash
 make generate_aggregate_shapes
 ```

-This generates the ShACL shapes file in `output/semic-shacl.ttl` (a version of
+This generates the SHACL shapes file in `output/semic-shacl.ttl` (a version of
 which is committed in `resources/shapes`).

 Alternatively, if you do not have `make`, inspect the Makefile and run the